If you have a concession card you may be eligible for reduced or free fares when travelling on Transport Canberra bus and light rail services.

-You will need to present your concession card to a MyWay Recharge Agent or Access Canberra Service Centre.
+You will need to present your concession card to a MyWay Recharge Agent.
 You will be required to present your card at an agent each time your concession is renewed to maintain your concession fare entitlement.

 Failure to reapply your concession upon expiry will result in standard fares being charged for travel.
 Refunds will not be provided if:

 - you failed to provide proof of concession when purchasing